Double (association football): Sweden

 In Sweden, six teams have won the Double of the Swedish championship and the Svenska Cupen.

 The Svenska Cupen was not introduced until the 1941 season, while Allsvenskan started for the 1923–24 season.
 Svenska Cupen was also not played between 1954 and 1966.
 It should also be considered that winning Allsvenskan did not grant the title of Swedish champions until 1931 and between 1982 and 1992 when the title was given to the winner of other cup tournaments that were organized at the end of the league season.
 The number of doubles for IFK Göteborg and Malmö FF are affected by this.
 IFK Göteborg won the Swedish Championship together with Svenska Cupen in one additional season to the table below, they won the two titles in 1983, a year when they did not win Allsvenskan.
 Additionally while Malmö won Allsvenskan in 1989, they were not Swedish Championships for that season as they did not win the play-off following the ordinary league play.
 All other teams in the table below won the Swedish Championship in their double-winning seasons.
-The latest club to win a double is AIK who completed the feat in 2009.
+The latest club to win a double is Malmö FF who completed the feat in 2024.
 In 1982, IFK Göteborg also managed to combine its double with winning the UEFA Cup.